 On October 14, 2016, CMS released the final rule for one of the most bipartisan and significant legislative changes to Medicare in a generation, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 MACRA repeals the Medicare Part B Sustainable Growth Rate (SGR) reimbursement formula and replaces it with a new value-based reimbursement system called the Quality Payment Program (QPP).
 The QPP consists of two major tracks:

-CMS predicts that 600,000 Part B clinicians will be subject to MIPS, as MIPS is effectively the “new default” for Part B where few clinicians are exempt from MIPS except under a few conditions.
+CMS predicts that 566,000 Part B clinicians will participate in MIPS, as MIPS is effectively the “new default” for Part B where few clinicians are exempt from MIPS except under a few conditions.

 Read on for some of the most frequently asked questions about MIPS, such as how MIPS impacts the management and reporting of performance measures inherited from Meaningful Use (MU), the Physician Quality Reporting System (PQRS), and the Value-Based Modifier (VBM).
 MIPS consolidates and strengthens the financial impacts of these programs, while leveraging their respective performance measures which have become increasingly familiar to clinicians over the last few years.